-Windows 8.1 brings you the Windows Store, Start screen, and your Microsoft account, but also enhancements in personalisation, search, Store apps and cloud connectivity – along with the security and reliability features you expect from Windows.
+Windows 8.1 brings you the Windows Store, Start screen, and Microsoft account, but also enhancements in personalization, search, Store apps, and cloud connectivity—and the security and reliability features you expect from Windows.

-Windows 8.1 Upgrade Assistant will tell you if your PC can run Windows 8.1, then provides a compatibility report and optional steps for you to buy, download and install Windows.
-If you want to have a look at the system requirements, you can, but you don't have to.
-Upgrade Assistant will do all that for you – and you don't need to buy the upgrade to run it.
+Windows 8.1 Upgrade Assistant will tell you if your PC can run Windows 8.1, and then provides a compatibility report and optional steps for you to buy, download, and install Windows.
+If you want to check out the system requirements, you can, but you don't have to.
+Upgrade Assistant will do all that for you—and you don't need to buy the upgrade to run it.

 If you don't want to upgrade online, you can buy Windows 8.1 on a DVD from a participating retailer.
-You can see the current pricing on the Compare and decide about Windows 8.1 web page or in Upgrade Assistant.
+You can see current pricing on the Compare and decide about Windows 8.1 webpage or in Upgrade Assistant.
 DVDs of the Windows 8.1 upgrade aren't available in all countries and regions.
-If you decide to buy a DVD, we still recommend running Upgrade Assistant before you install so you can make sure that Windows 8.1 will run on your PC.
+If you decide to buy a DVD, we still recommend running Upgrade Assistant before you install so you can make sure Windows 8.1 will run on your PC.

-Make sure you plug in and connect peripheral devices like printers or monitors before running Upgrade Assistant to check if they'll work with Windows 8.1.
+Be sure to plug in and connect your peripheral devices like printers or monitors before you run Upgrade Assistant to check if they'll work with Windows 8.1.
 It's also a good idea to plug in your laptop or tablet if that's what you're using.

 Click to download Upgrade Assistant.

 Depending on your Internet connection, it might take several minutes to install.

 When prompted by your browser, open, save, or run the Upgrade Assistant program file.
 Any choice will work, but if you choose Save, you might need to search for the file on your PC and double-click it to run it.